sknrao/oransc-ux/iosmcn.rst

 VES-Collector
 ~~~~~~~~~~~~~

 VES collector is one of the critical components of OAM.
-However, there is
+As it performs validation of the messages/events against the schema, and in a particular way, it becomes very important to understand the integration with this component.

 Alternatives:
 #############